Last reviewed: 2026-04-12

 Every three hours, 13 geomagnetic observatories spread around the planet measure the maximum deviation of the local magnetic field from its quiet-day baseline.
 Those local readings get standardized, averaged, and compressed into a single number from 0 to 9.
 That's Kp — the planetary K-index.

 The K is from the German "Kennziffer" (characteristic number).
 The p means planetary.
+The index was introduced by Julius Bartels in 1939 — originally as a way to quantify magnetic storm severity for radio communication planning — and is maintained today by the USGS Geomagnetism Program and the GFZ German Research Centre for Geosciences in Potsdam.
 The whole system dates to the 1930s and has been refined since, but the core concept hasn't changed: how disturbed is Earth's magnetic field right now?

 Kp 0-1: Nothing happening